 5 Amazing Tips To Bring You Interview Success

-Although in-person interviews are not as common anymore due to the pandemic, it is just as important to dress smartly for your Zoom interview.
+Although in-person interviews are not as common anymore, it is equally important to dress smartly for a remote interview.
 Even if you are interviewing on the phone, dressing nicely is still a good idea as it will help you to feel more confident.
 Make sure your clothes are clean and ironed, that your shoes are also clean and that you have showered and brushed your hair.
 All of these are so important in helping to make a good first impression.
 A smart business outfit is always the best bet, however if you know that the role is a lot more casual, then you can dress down slightly whilst still keeping it clean and smart.

-Although you probably won’t be shaking anyone's hand whilst social distancing measures are still in place, there are still a few things you should be aware of in terms of body language.
 Make sure that you sit up straight throughout the interview, and remember to smile and keep good eye contact.
 Try not to fidget as this let’s the employer know you are nervous.
 Keep your feet firmly on the ground and hold an open posture.
-There is a lot more to good body language than can be described in a short blog post, so if you would like to learn more about this we would recommend you take our free 2 hour course!
+There is a lot more to good body language than can be described in a short blog post, so if you would like to learn more about this we would recommend you take our free two hour course on the subject.

 At the end of every interview, you will usually be asked if you have any questions for the interviewer, and if you have a couple of great questions on hand, this will show that you are enthusiastic and interested in the role.
 Asking thoughtful and relevant questions will also benefit you, as it can help you gain a better understanding of whether or not you are a right fit for the position.
 Consider writing down a list of several questions on a notepad that you can bring to the interview, that way you wont forget them if you get nervous.
 A good question to always ask is: ‘What would my day-to-day responsibilities in this job be?’.